UniMath/agda-unimath/src/foundation/iterated-cartesian-product-types.lagda.md

   equiv-prod id-equiv (equiv-iterated-product-Fin-recursive-lists l)
 ```

-### The cartesian product of two iterated cartesian product (via list) is the iterated cartesian product of the concatenation of the corresponding lists
+### The cartesian product of two iterated cartesian products (via list) is the iterated cartesian product of the concatenation of the corresponding lists

 ```agda
 equiv-product-iterated-product-lists :